 It is standard for a health insurance provider to exclude any claims that arise from a pre-existing condition and The Exeter is no different.
-Some health insurance providers would reject claims from conditions that you have sought advice or treatment in the last 5 years, however, The Exeter would only reject claims arising from conditions in which you sought advice or treatment in the last 2 years.
+Some health insurance providers would reject claims from conditions, for which you have sought advice or treatment in the last 5 years.
+However, The Exeter would only reject claims arising from conditions for which you sought advice or treatment in the last 2 years.
 The Exeter provides a full list of policy exclusions in its policy document, all of which are standard exclusions that you would expect to get with any other insurance provider.
 We have provided a summary of some of those exclusions below.

 The Exeter Health+ health insurance exclusions summary

-- Pre-existing conditions where you have sought advice or treatment in the last 2 years
+- Pre-existing conditions, for which, you have sought advice or treatment in the last 2 years

 - Pregnancy and fertility treatment